Nutrition impacts children in more ways than you can think of. We show you how an inappropriate diet can harm your toddler's health

 Nutrition is important in laying the foundation of a healthy child.
-It plays a vital role in the mental, social, physical and behavioural development of toddlers.
+It plays a vital role in the mental, social, physical and behavioral development of toddlers.
 Today, children are subject to an imbalance of nutrients.
 They consume fats, sugars and salt in excess while the intake of proteins, vitamins and minerals is compromised.
-This imbalance in diet reflects as both short term and long term ill effects on health, ranging from poor growth to obesity, mood swings to reduced concentration spans, and increased tantrums to mental and physical sluggishness.
+This imbalance in diet reflects both short-term and long-term ill effects on health, ranging from poor growth to obesity, mood swings to reduced concentration spans, and increased tantrums to mental and physical sluggishness.

 Nutrition plays a vital role in either preventing or managing these issues in your toddler.
 Let's look at how an inappropriate diet can harm your toddler's health and how this can be prevented.